clebert/aws-simple/README.md

 #### Example Configuration Of A Lambda Function

-In the following, a Lambda function is configured that can be reached under the URL `mystack.example.com/endpoint` with a GET request:
+You can configure a Lambda function that can be accessed via GET request at the URL `mystack.example.com/endpoint` as follows:

 ```js
 exports.default = {